Great Purge: Campaigns targeting nationalities

 Snyder attributes 300,000 deaths during the Great Purge to "national terror", including ethnic minorities and Ukrainian kulaks who had survived dekulakization and the Holodomor famine which killed millions during the early 1930s.
 Lev Kopelev wrote "In Ukraine, 1937 began in 1933", referring to earlier Soviet political repression.
 Ukrainian cultural elites were known as the Executed Renaissance, and statistics from Ukraine's Ministry of Foreign Affairs indicate that about 200,000 victims of the Great Purge were Ukrainians.

 Most of the diaspora minorities were Soviet citizens and whose ancestors had lived for decades (sometimes centuries) in the Soviet Union and Russian Empire, but "this designation absolutized their cross-border ethnicities as the only salient aspect of their identity, sufficient proof of their disloyalty and sufficient justification for their arrest and execution".
+Historian Gerald Meyer argues that national minorities were targeted during the purges due to their perceived inability to assimilate into the evolving Soviet society and because they maintained traditional lifestyles.
 The national operations of the NKVD have been called genocidal; Norman Naimark called Stalin's policy towards Poles in the 1930s "genocidal", but he did not consider the Great Purge entirely genocidal because it also targeted political opponents.

 Security issues in border areas have been cited as a need to secure the ethnic integrity of Soviet space vis-à-vis neighboring capitalist states.
 Adherents of this theory believe that representatives of minorities were killed not because of their ethnicity, but because of their possible relationship to countries hostile to the USSR and fear of disloyalty in case of an invasion.
 Little proof exists, however, to suggest that Russia's and Stalin's reported prejudices played a central role in the Great Purge.